Challenge accepted

 About the CFYE

-Funded by the Ministry of Foreign Affairs of the Netherlands, the Challenge Fund for Youth Employment (CFYE) aims to create a prosperous future for 200,000 young women and men in the Middle East, North Africa, Sahel & West Africa, and the Horn of Africa.
-We do this by providing funding and technical assistance to initiatives that offer youth, particularly young women, opportunities for decent work that delivers better prospects for personal development, is productive, and provides a stable income, social protection, and safe working conditions.
+Funded by the Ministry of Foreign Affairs of the Netherlands, the Challenge Fund for Youth Employment (CFYE) aims to create a prosperous future for 230,000 young women and men in the Middle East, North Africa, Sahel & West Africa, and the Horn of Africa.
+We do this by providing funding and technical assistance to initiatives that offer youth, particularly young women, opportunities for decent work – work that delivers better prospects for personal development, is productive, and provides a stable income, social protection, and safe conditions.
 The CFYE is managed by a consortium including Palladium, Voluntary Service Overseas (VSO), and Randstad.

 Our Strategy

-2021 Achievements
+2022 Achievements

-In 2021, we achieved the following:
+In 2022, we achieved the following:

 Valuable lessons

-To determine which jobs would be “good enough to count” and measure improvement, we first developed minimum standards and a scoring rubric.
-However, when we tried to operationalize these tools, we faced challenges, especially in measuring a living wage.
-The living wage is a gold standard and one that all employers should aim for.
-However, its actual value varies considerably in different contexts and can be difficult to calculate and monitor.
+We can’t focus on job creation without job quality.
+To determine which jobs would be “good enough to count”, we first developed minimum standards and a scoring rubric.
+However, when we tried to operationalise these tools, we faced challenges, especially in measuring and applying a living wage benchmark.
+The living wage is a gold standard that all employers should aim for, but its value varies considerably in different contexts and can be difficult to calculate and monitor.
+Furthermore, in many of the contexts where we work, most workers do not earn a living wage, making it unrealistic as a universal minimum standard for CFYE.
 This especially holds for self-employed, part-time, or gig workers.
-Our partners needed time to work towards this goal and collect the supporting data.

 2. How to amplify youth voices

-In order to support our partners in understanding and contributing to the actual needs and aspirations of youth, we piloted a youth-led approach via “youth champions”: one-year national volunteers whose mandate is to bring in a youth perspective across CFYE and partners using youth-friendly methods.
+We have taken a frontrunner role in embedding Meaningful Youth Participation (MYP) in its private sector-driven work.
+To support our partners in understanding and contributing to youth’s actual needs and aspirations, we piloted a youth-led approach via “youth champions”: one-year national volunteers whose mandate is to bring a youth perspective across CFYE and partners using youth-friendly methods.
 These youth champs conducted youth-action research and helped shape some of the CFYE’s key activities.
-We will be scaling this initiative up in 2022.
+Based on the success and learnings of the 2021 Youth Champs pilot, the CFYE Youth Champs initiative was scaled-up and formalised in 2022.

 Tool for youth champions

 In addition to engaging designated youth champions, we also designed and tested a self-assessment tool for our partners to discover how to better integrate a youth and gender lens in their businesses.
-It is framed around three components: attracting, selecting, and retaining youth talent, and includes specific building blocks including marketing and community-based outreach, youth-inclusive recruitment, young professional development opportunities, peer networks, gender-inclusive practices, and youth-led benefits.
+It is framed around three components: attracting, selecting, and retaining youth talent, and includes specific building blocks, including marketing and community-based outreach, youth-inclusive recruitment, young professional development opportunities, peer networks, gender-inclusive practices, and youth-led benefits.
 Based on scoring in the matrix, partners may adapt their projects to improve their youth and female focus.

-3. How to better run our challenge fund mechanism to achieve our goal
+4. How to better run our challenge fund mechanism to achieve our goal

 Support intermediaries to finance and scale small and growing businesses (SGBs)

-4. How to strengthen the evidence base for youth employment
+6. How to strengthen the evidence base for youth employment

 In our first year, together with the Ministry of Foreign Affairs and our partners, we identified key learning objectives based on evidence gaps in our theory of change.
 These objectives include defining and measuring the quality of jobs (or decent work), the business case for decent work for youth, the future of work, and strengthening the youth employment ecosystem.